 There’s one event in the history of Chinese characters that you need to know about.
 And that’s the reform of 1956.
 In that year, the communist government of China decided to simplify around 2,000 of the most common characters to make them easier to learn and boost levels of literacy.

-However, since these reforms only took place in mainland China, Chinese in Taiwan, Hong Kong and many overseas Chinese communities have continued to use the traditional versions, with the result that two sets of characters are now in use.
+However, since these reforms only took place in mainland China, Chinese in Taiwan, Hong Kong and many overseas Chinese communities have continued to use the traditional characters, with the result that two sets of characters are now in use.

-This means if you study Chinese in mainland China, you'll study simplified characters.
-But if you study in Taiwan, you'll learn the traditional versions.
 However, most Chinese schools around the world now use the simplified versions that you will see in mainland China.
-And simplified characters are now considered ‘standard’.
+And simplified characters are now considered “standard”.

 Here are a few examples of some differences, with the simplified version on the left: